BLOG

-When preparing a fertilizer plan for corn acres, most growers focus on the makeup of their current soil profile and how much NPK (nitrogen, phosphorus, and potassium) is needed in the upcoming growing season.
+When preparing a fertilizer plan for corn acres, most growers focus on the makeup of their current soil profile and how much NPK (nitrogen, phosphorus, and potassium) is needed to meet corn fertilizer requirements.

 There is one element that plays a key role in corn plant nutrition that is often overlooked: Boron.
-Researchers have found that boron is necessary for stimulation of root and shoot development, tassel and silk formation, movement of sugars from leaves to ears, pollen germination, pollen tube growth, and seed formation.
+Researchers have found that boron is necessary for proper shoot and root development in corn, tassel and silk formation, movement of sugars from leaves to ears, pollen germination, pollen tube growth, and seed formation.

 Boron's Role in Plants